 Working with dates in Dataiku DSS

-Also a very useful thing when preparing for modelling, you can enrich your data and create time-based features and in a few clicks: extracting date components (month, hour, day of week, week of year…), calculating differences between date columns, flagging national holidays, etc…
+Also a very useful thing when preparing for modelling, you can enrich your data and create time-based features in a few clicks: extracting date components (month, hour, day of week, week of year…), calculating differences between date columns, flagging national holidays, etc…

 Time and date processors in Dataiku DSS